• Skip to primary navigation

 Blurred Horse Race Finish

 The Middle Distance Championship race is the culmination of many months of hard work by horses, trainers and jockeys alike.
-The race is the final step towards claiming first place, and the majority of the £200,000 purse on offer, the biggest prize-pot available at the Lingfield event.
+The race is the final step towards claiming first place, and the majority of the £200,000 purse on offer, the biggest prize-pot available at the Newcastle event.

 The race is held alongside six other contests, five of which are similar in that horses in each have all had to go through the same journey to achieve a place in the starting line-up.
 That journey begins in October and runs all the way into March.
 In order for each horse to be considered for a place here on Finals Day, they need to race at least three times during this all-weather qualifying period, and maintain a high enough rating to qualify.